Skydance Animation: History

-In February 2022, it was announced that Brad Bird would revive his long-dormant project Ray Gunn for Skydance Animation after it was originally set up at Turner Feature Animation.
-On March 16, 2022, Rich Moore revealed that he has entered into an exclusive, multi-year overall deal with Skydance Animation.
-In July 2022, Ellison and Lasseter plan for Skydance Animation to make two feature films a year, with their theatrical strategy to be determined on a film-by-film basis.
-The company is also building a consumer products team to capitalize on its potential successes and will begin to open a 5.8-acre Santa Monica campus in October, expected to be completed by November 2023.
+In February 2022, it was announced that Brad Bird would revive his long-dormant project Ray Gunn for Skydance Animation after it was originally set up at Turner Feature Animation during the late 1990s.
+On March 16, 2022, Rich Moore revealed that he had entered into an exclusive, multi-year overall deal with Skydance Animation.
+In July 2022, Ellison and Lasseter planned for Skydance Animation to make two feature films a year, with their theatrical strategy to be determined on a film-by-film basis.
+The company is also building a consumer products team to capitalize on its potential successes and began to open a 5.8-acre Santa Monica campus in October, which was completed by November 2023.

+In October 2023, Skydance Animation had signed a multi-year deal with Netflix to develop and produce animated films, ending the studio's partnership with Apple.
+Netflix would take over distribution of preexisting Skydance Animation titles from Apple TV+, including Spellbound, Swapped, and Ray Gunn.
+This deal however does not include WondLa, which was created by Apple.

+In May 2024, Bruce Anderson, producer of Spellbound, was hired as head of production at Skydance Animation to oversee production planning for the studio's slate of films.
+The following month, longtime Disney Animation director Don Hall was announced to have joined Skydance Animation to develop and produce an original animated film for the studio.
+On December 12, 2024, Cinesite became an animation partner to Skydance Animation on a new film rather than their in-house studio in Madrid.
+On April 10, 2025, Cinesite was revealed to be animating on Brad Bird's Ray Gunn.

+Skydance Animation was included as part of the merger of Skydance and Paramount Global, which was completed on August 7, 2025.
+Skydance planned to integrate its animation division with franchises from both Paramount Animation and Nickelodeon to expand its content offerings.
+However, on the day of the merger, it was announced that Skydance Animation would continue to be operated separately and focus on its existing deal with Netflix.

 Production logo

-With the release of Blush in October 2021, Skydance Animation's logo revealed their first logo, it represents their logo in silver, in space in the style of Skydance Media's short logo.
-With the release of Luck in August 2022, their full logo was released and shows the rocket and the UFO from Blush which are now the mascots of the studio launched from their planet (also from Blush) flying around to form the studio's logo with magic blue and pink trails, the fanfare was composed by Joy Ngiaw which was adopted from the score of Blush, it was animated by their Madrid branch, Skydance Animation Madrid and their head of animation, John Lasseter.
-The behind the music of the studio's logo was posted by Joy Ngiaw as a prototype.
+With the release of Blush in October 2021, Skydance Animation revealed their first logo.
+With the release of Luck in August 2022, their full logo was released and shows the rocket and the UFO from Blush which are now the mascots of the studio launched from their planet (also from Blush) flying around to form the studio's logo with magic blue and pink trails, the fanfare was composed by Joy Ngiaw which was adopted from the theme of Blush.
+It was animated by their Madrid branch, Skydance Animation Madrid and their head of animation, John Lasseter.
+The behind the music of the studio's logo was posted by Joy Ngiaw.